Automating Workspace Setup with a Simple Batch Script

 Manually opening these tools is both time-consuming and inconsistent.
 Important applications may be forgotten, and valuable time is often spent rearranging windows instead of starting meaningful work.

-The Solution: Automation Through Batch Scripting
+The Solution: Smarter Automation Through Batch Scripting

 @echo off